m0nnnna/snowcaller/README.md

    python game.py
    ```
 4. Begin Your Journey
 select "New Game" for an intro lore and character creation, or "Load Game" to pick up where you left off.
+Make sure to full screen your terminal!

 **Controls**
 Main Menu: Use 1-8 for: